Dark spots and pigmentation are one of our top skin concerns, especially as we grow older.

 It starts reduces dark spots right away and keeps working hard every day to prevent new ones from forming.
 Plus, the ingredients are precisely calibrated to prevent any potential irritation.

-Biossance Squalane + Vitamin C Dark Spot Serum will be available at Sephora from 22 April 2021.
-Price to be confirmed.
+Biossance Squalane + Vitamin C Dark Spot Serum is available at Sephora for SGD91.

 Neogen Bio-Peel Gauze Peeling Wine